-- The graduate submits a request form to Career Services to assess the graduate's specific needs.
-Ask Career Services coordinators for that form. - The Fiscal and Financial Aid departments clear the student - Courses or Modules are available in the program graduated from - There are space and equipment available in the classroom or lab - Graduated from the program within 24 months from graduation date (If not employed in the field) - The graduate has been employed in the field of training; courses or modules may be provided no matter how long it has been since they graduated - The request form has final approval from the Director of Education
+- The graduate submits a request form to Career Services for an assessment of the graduate's specific needs.
+Ask Career Services coordinators for that form. - The student is cleared by the Fiscal and Financial aid departments - Courses or Modules are available in the program graduated from - There are space and equipment available in the classroom or lab - Graduated from the program within 24 months from graduation date (If not employed in the field) - The graduate has been employed in the field of training; courses or modules may be provided no matter how long it has been since they graduated - The request form has final approval from the Director of Education

-Refer to the Refresher Courses Conduct Policy for more details.
+Note: Refer to the Refresher Courses Conduct Policy for more details.